Homeowner Payment Scheme (Phase 1)

 - have bought the property before 9 April 2014 for Phase 1 and before 30 November 2015 for Phase 2a when the proposals for the homeowner payment were announced

-Your commercial property won’t qualify for homeowner payments if it has a rateable value of £36,000 or more (£44,200 inside Greater London).
+Your commercial property will not qualify for homeowner payments if it has a rateable value of £36,000 or more (£44,200 inside Greater London).

 What you’ll get